BrazenCloud/yaml/README.md

 This module requires the [Runway module v0.2.0+](https://github.com/runway-software/runway-powershell).

+## Example

+To see an example of how to use this module, check out our [YAML demo repo](https://github.com/runway-software/yaml-demo)

 ## YAML definition

 In current form, Runway.YAML supports 2 base objects: `jobs` and `connectors`.